AryaBhiwapurkar/AryaBhiwapurkar/README.md

 # 💫 About Me:
-Hello and Welcome
+Hello and welcome 👋

-I'm Arya, a final-year undergraduate at IIIT Naya Raipur with a strong interest in full-stack development and problem-solving.
-My core area is web development, especially on the backend, where I've worked with technologies like Node.js, Express, MongoDB, React, and Docker.
+I'm Arya, a final-year B.Tech student in Data Science & AI at IIIT Naya Raipur with a strong interest in backend and full-stack development.

-I’ve had the chance to apply these skills through internships at JSPL and AlgoUniversity, contributing to real-world projects, from building frontend dashboards to deploying backend services on AWS (EC2, ECR).
-One of the more exciting projects I worked on was a full-stack Online Judge platform with Docker-based code execution and AI-driven feedback, built during my co-op at AlgoUniversity.

-Alongside development, I regularly practice Data Structures and Algorithms (DSA) on LeetCode to improve how I think about and write efficient code.
-I also have academic experience in Machine Learning, with projects in computer vision and deep learning, and some exploration in time series data and NLP as well.
-While web development and DSA are where I spend most of my time, I’m always curious to explore new tools and ideas across the tech space.
+I enjoy building scalable and reliable systems, and have had the opportunity to work on real-world production applications during my internships at Vassar Labs and Jindal Steel & Power.
+My work has involved contributing across frontend interfaces, backend services, and system-level logic.

+One of the most interesting projects I’ve built is a full-stack Online Judge platform that securely executes code using Docker and provides AI-powered feedback on submissions.
+I’ve also developed systems like a RAG-based document Q&A bot using LangChain and FAISS, and backend APIs with role-based access control using Django REST Framework.

+Alongside development, I regularly practice Data Structures and Algorithms and hold a Specialist rating on Codeforces and Knight on LeetCode.

+While backend development is my primary focus, I also enjoy exploring applied AI, particularly in areas like LLMs, computer vision, and real-world ML systems.

-I'm looking forward to opportunities where I can contribute to meaningful projects while continuing to learn and grow.
+I'm always looking for opportunities to build impactful systems, learn new technologies, and grow as a software engineer.
 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/arya-mahesh-bhiwapurkar-b52577162/) [![email](https://img.shields.io/badge/Email-D14836?logo=gmail&logoColor=white)](mailto:arya.bhiwapukar@gmail.com)